AndersDeath/diary2/000-current.md

 # 11 June - Diestag - Berlin - 628 Tag der Einwanderung - Cold Rainy

 I had a full day of meeting today because I decided that tuesday is a good day for it.
+I am so tiered that I just cannot describe it.